Lady Macbeth of Mtsensk (opera): Act 4

 On the way to katorga in Siberia, Katerina bribes a guard to allow her to meet Sergei.
 He blames her for everything.
-After she leaves, Sergei tries to seduce another convict, Sonyetka.
-She demands a pair of stockings as her price.
-Sergei tricks Katerina into giving him hers, whereupon he gives them to Sonyetka.
-Sonyetka and the other convicts taunt Katerina, who pushes Sonyetka into an icy river – also, herself, falling in.
-They are swept away and the convict train moves on.
+After she leaves, Sergei tries to seduce another convict, Sonyetka, who demands a pair of stockings as her price.
+Sergei tricks Katerina into giving him hers, and then gives them to Sonyetka.
+Sonyetka and the other convicts taunt Katerina, who pushes Sonyetka into an icy river and falls in herself.
+They are swept away, and the convict train moves on.